TravelSizedLions/kleptool-package-manager/README.md

 - resolve dependencies with SAT solvers
 - *.lock resolved versions in place.

 Despite the approach always being the same, no-one's sought to actually, *fully* solve the general case problem of dependency management, i.e., for all project structures, sources, versioning schemes, and languages.

-And as much as the core motivation for this effort started with helping the hobby developer, small-scale projects aren't the only context in which this is an issue.
-Even larger organizations using standardized tools will sink significant portions of their budget re-inventing and maintaining tooling built on top of other-wise standard core infrastructure to meet their individual needs, and this includes for package management and publishing.
-Entire businesses have been built up around the need organizations have to privately store publish artifacts for internal use.
+And, as much as the core motivation for my efforts started with helping the hobby developer, small-scale projects aren't the only context in which this is an issue.
+Even larger organizations using standardized tools will sink significant portions of their budget re-inventing and maintaining tooling built on top of the standard tools, and this includes solutions for package management and publishing.
+Entire businesses and products have been built up around the need for organizations to privately store publish artifacts for internal use.
 However, if organizations are given a tool that allows them to use their own remote git repositories as sources for published dependencies, then paying for external package hosting services such as artifactory or GitHub Packages becomes unecessary.
-We don't need artifact stores when remote repositories already exist.
+We don't need artifact stores when remote repositories already exist and are perfectly capable of hosting production builds of your source code for distribution.

 Both the industry and the individual stand to benefit from a general purpose solution to package management and dependency resolution, one that can handle a complex or non-ideal development environment.
 The benefits that would come from a language and versioning agnostic dependency resolver are numerous:
 - No more need for dedicated package stores